MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ## Lab introduction

+Azure Center for SAP Solutions (ACSS) offers a range of services and tools to help you deploy and manage your SAP environment effectively.

 After completing this lab, you'll be able to:

 - Deploy the infrastructure hosting SAP workloads in Azure by using Azure Center for SAP solutions.

-All tasks in this lab are performed from the [Azure portal](https://portal.azure.com) (including the Bash Cloud Shell session)
+All tasks in this lab are performed from the [Azure portal](https://portal.azure.com) (including the Bash Cloud Shell session).

 ## Estimated time: 60 minutes